arrow-kt/arrow/README.md

 ## How to contribute?

-Rise your PR against Experimental module (`funktionale-experimental`)
+Rise your PR against Experimental module (`funktionale-experimental`).
+Once it gets approved I'll move it to a proper module